nashville-software-school/bangazon-corp/README.md

 ## Orientation

-Your first two weeks on the job will be you orientation to the technical languages, tools, and frameworks that you'll be using.
+Your first two weeks on the job will be your orientation to the technical languages, tools, and frameworks that you'll be using.
 You will also be introduced to the processes and procedures that you will need to follow to ensure high communication and high productivity for your team.

 1. Installation of required tools.
 1. Introduction to the language.
 1. Concepts of sustainable, scalable, object-oriented software development.
 1. Test driven development
 1. Overview of server-side development ecosystem
-1. How the Internet works
+1. How the Internet works <!-- TODO define the parameters of this -->
 1. Inheritance, composition, and aggregation
 1. Entity relationships
 1. Structured Query Language (SQL)